Adrian Colbert

-Adrian Colbert (born October 6, 1993) is an American football safety for the Chicago Bears of the National Football League (NFL).
-He last played for the Tennessee Titans of the National Football League (NFL).
-He played college football at the University of Texas and University of Miami.
+Adrian Colbert (born October 6, 1993) is an American professional football safety.
+He played college football for the Texas Longhorns and Miami Hurricanes.

-High school
+Early life

 Colbert attended Mineral Wells High school in Mineral Wells, Texas.
-He was a 4-star prospect and originally committed to Texas.
+He was a four-star prospect and originally committed to Texas.

 College career

 Colbert played at the University of Texas at Austin from 2012 to 2015.
 He transferred to the University of Miami for his senior year in 2016.

 Professional career

 San Francisco 49ers

-The San Francisco 49ers selected Colbert in the seventh round (229th overall) of the 2017 NFL Draft.
+The San Francisco 49ers selected Colbert in the seventh round (229th overall) of the 2017 NFL draft.
 Colbert was the 31st cornerback drafted in 2017.

-On May 4, 2017, the San Francisco 49ers signed Colbert to a four-year, $2.48 million contract that included a signing bonus of $84,786.
+On May 4, 2017, the 49ers signed Colbert to a four-year, $2.48 million contract that included a signing bonus of $84,786.
 He played in 14 games with six starts at free safety as a rookie, recording 37 tackles and five passes defensed.

-Colbert entered the 2018 season as the starting free safety for the San Francisco 49ers.
+Colbert entered the 2018 season as the starting free safety for the 49ers.
 He played in seven games with six starts before suffering a high ankle sprain in Week 7.
 He was placed on injured reserve on October 22, 2018.

 Colbert was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 6.